mysma-9403/NebulaChain/README.md

 # Rust Blockchain Implementation

-A simple and modular blockchain implementation in Rust, demonstrating the core principles of blockchain technology, including block creation, transaction management, mining (Proof of Work), difficulty adjustment, and chain validation.
+A simple and modular blockchain implementation in Rust, demonstrating the core principles of blockchain technology, including block creation, transaction management, **Proof of Stake (PoS)** consensus, staking, reward distribution, difficulty adjustment, and chain validation.
 This project is designed with clean code practices, making it easy to understand, maintain, and extend.

 ## Table of Contents